EssilorLuxottica to go ahead with Grandvision deal

 EssilorLuxottica had said after the Dutch arbitration court ruling that it was reviewing its options, including walking away from the bid.

-GrandVision, majority-owned by Dutch investment firm Hal Trust (HLAN.AS), said it was taking note of EssilorLuxottica's decision to close the deal with HAL on July 1.
+GrandVision, majority-owned by Dutch investment firm Hal Trust, said it was taking note of EssilorLuxottica’s decision to close the deal with HAL on July 1.

 Our Standards: The Thomson Reuters Trust Principles.